In Nepal, each of us remembers giving that dreaded, hated SLC (School leaving certificate) exams, “the iron gate”.

 Second – if you have had a bad education so far (as in many public schools in villages across Nepal), you don’t have the burden of being forced to take an unfair test to remind yourself how inferior you are to those who have had better education to excel on this test.
 Every Nepali students deserve a test that improves your self-confidence and dignity than the humiliation they get now.
 People of different educational backgrounds just don’t deserve to be judged at the same level.

-3) SLC stunts Nepali diversity’s strengths:
+2) SLC stunts Nepali diversity’s strengths & creativity:

 If you have a fish, monkey, elephant and a dog and give them the same test, which is to climb a tree, would you call such a test fair?
 Standardized tests suck for students specially from diverse backgrounds such as ours It might have been an easy lazy way to judge the country’s education standards.
 But in Nepal, different students come from different backgrounds and should be judged based on their environment than one homogeneous test to proclaim if you are dumber or smarter than the rest.

-So what do we do ?
+So what do we do about revolutionizing education ?

 - Lets make education project focused, where students are expected to do their own projects.
 Let us reward uniqueness and scrap the lazy quizzes or multiple tests.
+Grading has to be about practical results and soft skills improvements.

 - Lets celebrate failure.
 Make an effective program that targets effectively how to use past failures to succeed.
 Our society frowns upon Failure , yet the most effective way to learn by failing.
 One experiments, one fails, one learns and only one then wins.